Enhancing Human Pose Estimation in Ancient Vase Paintings via Perceptually-grounded Style Transfer Learning: Proposed Method

 \subsection{Pose Estimation Approach}

-We take a top-down approach to pose-estimation, which is divided into two stages. \Cref{fig:approach} details the two stages of the top-down approach.
+We take a top-down approach to pose-estimation, which is divided into two stages.
+Fig.~\ref{fig:approach} details the two stages of the top-down approach.
 The first stage (\textit{A/A*}) detects all the persons in an image and then estimates the keypoints (\textit{B/B*}) for each person instance, then creating the poses for each instance by pose-parsing (\textit{C/C*}).
-We use Faster-RCNN~\cite{Girshick_FasterRCNN_2015} as our person detector that was trained on the COCO~\cite{Lin_COCODataset_2014} dataset.
-Top-down pose estimation approaches dominate the COCO keypoint detection challenge in the past few years, and several use the HRNet~\cite{Sun_HighResolutionPoseEstimationHRNet_2019} as their backbones.
+The models without * are trained on styled datasets while the ones with * are fine-tuned on the \textit{CA} dataset.
+We use Faster-RCNN \citep{Girshick_FasterRCNN_2015} as our person detector that was trained on the COCO \citep{Lin_COCODataset_2014} dataset.
+Top-down pose estimation approaches dominate the COCO keypoint detection challenge in the past few years, and several use the HRNet \citep{Sun_HighResolutionPoseEstimationHRNet_2019} as their backbones.
 Hence, we chose HRNet-W32 (henceforth denoted as \textit{HRNet}) as our pose estimation model.

-\paragraph{2-Step Training Approach} We adopt a 2 step approach to enhancing pose estimation, as shown in~\cref{fig:approach}.
-In the first step~(\cref{fig:approach}, \textit{second row}), we train our models on styled data (different groups of \textit{SCP}) to generate \textit{styled} models.
+\paragraph{\textbf{2-Step Training Approach}} We adopt a 2 step approach to enhancing pose estimation, as shown in Fig.~\ref{fig:approach}.
+In the first step (Fig.~\ref{fig:approach}, \textit{second row}), we train our detector and pose estimation model on styled data (different groups of \textit{SCP}) to generate \textit{styled} models (A and B in \cref{fig:approach}).
 In this step, the \textit{styled} models at the end of their training are expected to learn the styles of the target data, while trying to maintain the performance on the original task.

-In the second step~(\cref{fig:approach}, \textit{third row}), we fine-tune these \textit{styled} models on our \textit{CA} data.
+In the second step (Fig.~\ref{fig:approach}, \textit{third row}), we fine-tune these \textit{styled} models on our \textit{CA} data.
 During this step, the models that have learned the styles in the first step, now focus on improving their performance for the target dataset of \textit{CA}.
+The final detector (A*) and pose estimator (B*) models are initialized with the A and B models from the first step and then fine-tuned on \textit{SCP} persons and poses data.

 We report all our experiments using four kinds of models for both tasks, person detection and pose estimation.

 \textbf{1.~Baseline models} are SOTA models.
 In case of the person detector, we drop the heads for all the classes except one, and fine-tune it on the `person' class, further denoted as our \textit{baseline} model.